 An expansive private terrace will sit in the rear of the property.

 Recent photographs show the topped-out reinforced concrete superstructure awaiting to see the brick cladding begin to enclose the front elevation.
-Crews have started to lay the brickwork on the eastern lot line wall, and should wrap around the northern face later this summer.
+The brickwork should wrap around the northern face later this summer.

 The property was formerly occupied by a low-rise commercial building, as seen in the below Google Street View image from before the start of demolition.